Yandy Díaz Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.61 team ERA that ranks second across all MLB pitching staffs.
+- The Braves have a 3.57 team ERA that ranks second among all MLB pitching staffs.

-- Braves pitchers combine to give up the sixth-fewest home runs in baseball (91 total, one per game).
+- Braves pitchers combine to surrender 91 home runs (one per game), the sixth-fewest in baseball.

-- In his last appearance on Sunday against the Miami Marlins, the right-hander tossed 6 2/3 innings, allowing two earned runs while surrendering six hits.
+- The right-hander's most recent appearance came on Monday against the Cleveland Guardians, when he went 6 2/3 innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.